Getting Started

 This step-by-step tutorial will help you get Drasi up and running quickly and show you how easy it is to create Sources, Continuous Queries, and Reactions.

-After completing this tutorial, which should take around 30 minutes, you will have created a simple end-to-end Drasi-based solution, and you will have a fully functional Drasi environment suitable for further experimentation on your own.
+After completing this tutorial, which should take around 30 minutes, you will have created a simple end-to-end Drasi-based change-driven solution, and you will have a fully functional Drasi environment suitable for further experimentation on your own.
 You will then be able to continue to explore the capabilities of the Drasi platform creating Sources, Continuous Queries, and Reactions.

 Solution Overview